Samsung/ONE/docs/runtime/core.md

 - `Operand` (a.k.a.
 Tensor) has shape, data type, data and references to operations
 - `Operation` (a.k.a.
 Operator) has operation type, params and references to operands

-`Operand` and `Operation` are graph nodes.
-References to operations and operands are graph edges.
+`Operand` and `Operation` are nodes of the graph, and the reference relationship between them is the edges of the graph.

 `Subgraphs` represents the whole model.
 It could have more than one `Subgraph` to support control flow operations.
 Those operations can make calls to another subgraph and when the execution on another subgraph is done it gets back to previous subgraph execution with returned operands.

-All `Graph`s are a [DAG](https://en.wikipedia.org/wiki/Directed_acyclic_graph) so once model inputs are given we can run it in topological order.
+All graphs are a [DAG](https://en.wikipedia.org/wiki/Directed_acyclic_graph) so once model inputs are given we can run it in topological order.

 Here's a figure of how those data structures are oraganized.